samfrost23/nd00333-capstone/README.md

 For the automated ML run, I setup the following:

+As the target problem is to predict a diagnosis in the form of an M or a B this is a binary prediction and so the task type should be classification on the Diagnosis label.
 Limiting the experiment to a total duration of 1 hr to reduce the potential for session timeout.
 The primary metric that I used as an objective for the autoML run was weighted AUC, which is the area under the curve and it is the suggested metric for anomaly detection in the Azure documentation.

 AutoML Settings:
 experiment_timeout_minutes - This defines how long experement will run in mins